Skip to content

 Does a regular filter remove arsenic?

-Usually not.
-Most carbon pitchers and faucet filters are not certified for arsenic.
-Look for a reverse-osmosis system certified to NSF/ANSI 58, and check whether it covers arsenic III, arsenic V, or both.
+Usually not - most carbon pitchers and faucet filters aren't certified for arsenic, so don't assume yours handles it.
+Look instead for a reverse-osmosis system certified to NSF/ANSI 58, and check whether it covers arsenic III, arsenic V, or both, since that determines whether it matches your water.